andrewoid/evolution-java/the_rules.md

     Use assertTrue() and assertFalse() when you can Assert.assertTrue(methodCall());

-12. Do not use instanceof unless you have no other choice.
+12. Do not use `instanceof`.
+13. Reformat your code with CTRL + ALT + L. Do not leave your code messy.